front-tech/design-system-utils/README.md

 }
 ```

-To use the library, it will simply be necessary to create an npm script with the following syntax:
-`design-systems-utils .frontech.json`

-And then import the following file to your sass stylesheet:
-`@use '~@front-tech/design-systems-utils/library/web/abstracts' with ($font-path:'public/assets/fonts/', $rem-baseline: 10px);`

 We can also generate a css output of the library specifying in the configuration file the path where we want to export said file: